The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-We found that the relationship between knowledge network topology and the probability of a ``hit'' publication is robust to alternative model specifications.
-First, we examined whether our results are robust to alternative lags between knowledge network topology and hit publication probability.
-Table \ref{table:LagRegressions} presents models analogous to those of Table \ref{table:MainRegressions} but with topological properties measured at time $t-1$; the pattern of results are similar to those of our main model specifications.
-Second, for reasons of interpretability and computation, we estimate our statistical models using OLS; however, we also found similar results using nonlinear models (not reported but available upon request).
-Finally, we repeated all of the statistical analyses discussed above with the exclusion of the APS data (i.e., using patents alone).
-The results of these supplemental analyses are shown alongside our main analyses (i.e., those using both samples) in the supplemental appendix.
-While there are some minor differences in various specifications, the overall pattern of results is remarkably similar.
+The relationship we observe between knowledge network topology and the probability of a ``hit'' is robust to alternative model specifications.
+First, we examined alternative lags between knowledge network topology and hit probability.
+Table \ref{table:LagRegressions} presents models analogous to those of Table \ref{table:MainRegressions} but with topological properties measured at time $t-1$; the results are similar to those of our main models.
+Second, for reasons of interpretability and computation, we estimate our statistical models using OLS; however, we also found similar results using nonlinear models (available upon request).
+Finally, we repeated the statistical analyses discussed above but excluding the APS data, using patents alone.
+The results of these analyses are shown alongside our main models in the associated regression tables.
+While there are minor differences across specifications, the overall pattern of results is remarkably similar.

-We also conducted several additional analyses (reported in Table \ref{table:SupplementalRegressions}) to help better understand the implications of topological complexity for discovery and innovation.
-Models 1 and 2 of Table \ref{table:SupplementalRegressions} evaluate the relationship between knowledge network topology and the search depth of publications.
-If topological complexity creates opportunities for new kinds of breakthroughs, then increases in such complexity may prompt investigators to comb more deeply through prior work for potential solutions.
-We consider two proxies for search depth, (1) the ratio of self-citations to total citation and (2) the variation in the age of prior work cited and citation age variation.
+We conducted several additional analyses (see Table \ref{table:SupplementalRegressions}) to examine the implications of higher-order structure for discovery and invention.
+Models 1 and 2 of Table \ref{table:SupplementalRegressions} evaluate the relationship between knowledge network topology and search depth.
+If higher-order structure creates opportunities for new kinds of breakthroughs, then increases in higher-order structure may prompt investigators to comb more deeply through prior work for solutions.
+We consider two proxies for search depth, (1) the ratio of self-citations to total citations and (2) the variation in the age of prior work cited.
 Our presumption is that higher values of both the former and latter will reflect lesser and greater search depth, respectively.
 Figure \ref{figure:CombinedSupplementalRegressionsCoefficientPlotHoles} plots coefficient estimates for the Betti numbers ($\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$) from these models.
 The results are consistent with our expectations; at higher dimensions, increases in holes are associated with fewer self citations, while the corresponding pattern for citation age variation is inverted-U shaped.